Residency primary specialty program: New Canadian medical graduates wishing to pursue postgraduate training in a primary specialty

 Practicing physicians wishing to pursue a new specialty, please refer to the Re-Entry section below for options.

-Fellowship: Canadian medical graduates wishing to pursue a clinical fellowship
+Fellowship: Canadian medical graduates wishing to pursue a clinical/research fellowship

-Certified physicians may wish to pursue a clinical fellowship (6 months to 3 years) to learn a new skill or simply to obtain added competence to enhance their practice.
+Certified physicians may wish to pursue a clinical/research fellowship (6 months to 3 years) to learn a new skill or simply to obtain added competence to enhance their practice.

 Application must be sent directly to the program of choice.
 Candidates are encouraged to communicate with the relevant program for application details and deadlines.

-Clinical fellowship appointments do not lead to any type of national certification.
-Candidates applying to a subspecialty program recogized by the Royal College must apply for a residency position.
+Clinical/research fellowship appointments do not lead to any type of national certification.
+Candidates applying to a subspecialty program recognized by the Royal College must apply for a residency position.

 Re-Entry: Canadian medical graduates wishing to undergo a new residency/specialty